plingplingshiny/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * real estate agents who manage a large number of client contacts
-* frequently need to search or filter clients by specific details (e.g., name, phone, tags)
+* frequently need to search or filter clients by specific details (e.g., name, phone)
 * prefers typing to mouse interactions

 **Value proposition**:

-* allows efficient searching and filtering of clients by any field (name, phone, email, address, tags)
+* allows efficient searching and filtering of clients by any field (name, phone, email, address)
 * enables quick addition, editing, and deletion of client contact details